zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-with-zenml-cli.md

 # Allocated storage of CloudSQL database, in GB, to create.
 db_disk_size: 10

+# Whether or not to enable the Secrets Manager API.
+Disable this if you
+# don't have ListServices permissions on the project.
+enable_secrets_manager_api: true
 </code></pre>

 * The `project_id` is required to be set.